Introduction to Streams

 This is almost always what you want, however it is also possible to specify a real ID, such as

-0 or any other valid ID, in this case however what happens is that we request to XREADGROUP to just provide us with the history of pending messages, and in such case, will never see new messages in the group.
+0 or any other valid ID, in this case, however, what happens is that we request from XREADGROUP to just provide us with the history of pending messages, and in such case, will never see new messages in the group.
 So basically XREADGROUP has the following behavior based on the ID we specify:

 - If the ID is the special ID

->then the command will return only new messages never delivered to other consumers so far, and as a side effect, will update the consumer group last ID.
+>then the command will return only new messages never delivered to other consumers so far, and as a side effect, will update the consumer group's last ID.

 - If the ID is any other valid numerical ID, then the command will let us access our history of pending messages.
 That is, the set of messages that were delivered to this specified consumer (identified by the provided name), and never acknowledged so far with XACK.